Kwangyun/Kwangyun.github.io/_posts/2023-06-15-File-Upload.md

 The tester gained a reverse shell again.
 ![](/assets/upload/REV1.gif)

 This attack is possible because LFI does not check the file extension.
-Instead it directly executes the code present inside the file.
+Instead, it directly executes the code present inside the file.
 ## Mitigating File Uplaod Vulnerabiltiy  {#section-4}